- Reference Number: HEY0160/2025

 Booking your appointment

 You will be asked to contact the Ultrasound Department on the first day of your menstrual cycle.
-We will then try and make an appointment for you to have the scan around 7 – 14 days from the start of your period.
+The first day of your menstrual cycle is the first day that you start your period.
+We will try and make an appointment for you to have the procedure performed around 7 – 14 days from the start of your period.

 The appointment is made at a time when you will have finished menstruating, but before the 14th day of your cycle, which is the average time in a women’s cycle that ovulation occurs.

-If it is not possible to book you a scan that month, due to a lack of available appointment times, then we will try to offer you a scan date during your next monthly cycle.
+If it is not possible to book your procedure that month, due to a lack of available appointments, then we will try to offer you a scan date during your next monthly cycle.

 Please inform the Ultrasound department if you have had an allergic reaction in the past to the dye used (ExEm foam) or any other ultrasound contrast agents.